Which treatment is most commonly used to treat appendicitis?

 Which treatment will get rid of pain most quickly?

-If a patient has surgery, pain from the infected appendix will likely go away.
+If a patient has surgery, pain from the infected appendix will likely go away immediately after surgery.
 They will likely have some pain around the cuts, or incisions, that were made on their belly, so they will be sent home with pain medicine to take as needed.
 In most patients, this pain is minor and goes away within a week.

-How many days do patients miss from work or school?
+How many days do patients miss from work?

 In one study, patients who were treated with antibiotics (without surgery) required 7 days of sick leave, compared with 11 days of sick leave for patients treated with surgery.